mschierberl/varscoper/readme.txt

 	Navigate to index.cfm or varscoper.cfm and enter the absolute or relative path to the template or directory that you would like to check.

+History
+	-v1.2
+		-Significant improvements to cfscript parsing engine
+		-Issues (6,7,8,9,10,11) fixed
+		-Ability to exclude files/folders using properties.xml (only when parsing a folder) -Ability to identify tags with "multiple personalities" i.e. cffeed/cfprocparam that can have different behaviors for output variables based on params
+		-More agressive var scope checking (newly identified scenarios that were missed before) -v1.12
+		-added new tags to the parsing engine
+		-added XML output support
+		-fixed some bugs related to directory parsing in CF6 -v1.1
+		-added support for cfscript
+	-v1.0
+		-initial release
+		-cf tag support
+		-Find unscoped variables created with a cfset within a cffunction -Find unscoped variables created with cftags (cfloop, cfquery, etc) -Report line numbers and link directly to the line in the file -Output to screen or csv

 Features:
 	-Identifies unscoped variables within cffunctions